sirrobot01/decypharr/README.md

 ## Basic Configuration

-You'll be able to configure Decypharr through the Web UI or by editing the `config.json` file directly.
+You can configure Decypharr through the Web UI or by editing the `config.json` file directly.

 ## Contributing